AArch64 shared memory synchronization

 In the simple implementation I will rely on an atomic read-modify-write operation that exists in many programming languages.
 To be specific I will be using C, but C++ and Rust would have a very similar mechanisms available.

-.
-You can think of this type as a bool
+struct atomic_flag.
+You can think of this type as a bool variable, with a

 and instead should rely on special functions.